Alien-Eye/BalanceBall2-PrivacyPolicy/index.md

-- ## Google AdMob (Mobile Ads SDK):
+- ## Google AdMob:
   - Google AdMob is a mobile advertising platform that allows us to monetize our game through in-game ads.
+  - We use AdMob mediation to serve ads from multiple advertising partners.
+This means ads in the app may be provided not only by Google but also by third-party ad networks, including Unity Ads, and Liftoff, among others.
-  - AdMob collects IP addresses, user interactions, diagnostic information, and device and account identifiers for advertising, analytics, and fraud prevention purposes.
+  - These advertising partners may collect and process certain data such as IP address, device identifiers (including Advertising ID), user interactions, and diagnostic information for purposes including ad delivery, personalization, analytics, and fraud prevention.
   - Data is encrypted in transit.
   - The Advertising ID can be reset or deleted by users using ad ID controls in the Android settings menu.
 For more information, visit the [Advertising ID help website.](https://support.google.com/googleplay/android-developer/answer/6048248#zippy=%2Creset-your-devices-advertising-id%2Cdelete-your-devices-advertising-id)
   - Users can change their personalized ads consent at any time by navigating to <b>Settings > Privacy > Change Personalized Ads Consent.</b>